Please complete ASAP!

 In order to use the computing resources of the computer science department, you need to set up a CS account, which is different from your regular BU account.
-To do so, you will need to go the CS undergraduate lab, which is located in EMA 302 (730 Commonwealth Avenue, upstairs from Radio Shack; the main entrance is by Pavement Coffeehouse).
+To do so, you will need to go the CS undergraduate lab, which is located in EMA 302 (730 Commonwealth Avenue, 2nd level; the main entrance is by Pavement Coffeehouse).
 Make sure to bring your BU ID with you to the lab.

 Once you get to EMA 302, you should perform the account-creation process using one of the Unix machines, which are located on the left-hand side of the lab.
 Directions for doing so should be available when you enter the lab; ask one of the people at the help window if you don’t see an instruction sheet.